The Journey To Debugging Other People’s Code

 And now, once we have a breakpoint, we can take a look at the data Rookout had collected for me when that method is executed next:

 Check it out, I can see the values of locals and arguments in that method, such as URIConverter, ApplicationMapping, and more.
 These are objects that my web server’s framework is using.
 I don’t need access to the code in order to get a glimpse into the information the code processes.

-Debugging up the stack is open for all of our customers, so go ahead and give it a spin.
-You will find that you will now have a power tool that will shed light into those areas that you’ve considered a blackbox until now.
+Debugging code up the stack is open for all of our customers, so go ahead and give it a spin You will find that you will now have a powerful tool that will shed light into those areas that you’ve considered a black box until now.